-Excessive TV in childhood linked to long-term antisocial behaviourFebruary 18th, 2013 in Pediatrics /
+Excessive TV in childhood linked to long-term antisocial behaviourFebruary 18, 2013 in Medicine & Health / Pediatrics

 Children and adolescents who watch a lot of television are more likely to manifest antisocial and criminal behaviour when they become adults, according to a new University of Otago, New Zealand, study published online in the US journal Pediatrics.

 The study followed a group of around 1000 children born in the New Zealand city of Dunedin in 1972-73.
 Every two years between the ages of 5 and 15, they were asked how much television they watched.
 Those who watched more television were more likely to have a criminal conviction and were also more likely to have antisocial personality traits in adulthood.

 Study co-author Associate Professor Bob Hancox of the University's Department of Preventive and Social Medicine says he and colleagues found that the risk of having a criminal conviction by early adulthood increased by about 30% with every hour that children spent watching TV on an average weeknight.

 The study also found that watching more television in childhood was associated, in adulthood, with aggressive personality traits, an increased tendency to experience negative emotions, and an increased risk of antisocial personality disorder; a psychiatric disorder characterised by persistent patterns of aggressive and antisocial behaviour.

 The researchers found that the relationship between TV viewing and antisocial behaviour was not explained by socio-economic status, aggressive or antisocial behaviour in early childhood, or parenting factors.

 A study co-author, Lindsay Robertson, says it is not that children who were already antisocial watched more television.
 "Rather, children who watched a lot of television were likely to go on to manifest antisocial behaviour and personality traits."